George Birimisa: Early life and career

 Birimisa's mother remarried, but his stepfather rejected George and his two older brothers.
 He spent most of his childhood in a Catholic orphanage (St. Francis Catholic School for Boys) then in a series of foster homes.
 He left school after ninth grade.
 Birimisa married Nancy Linden in 1952, and they divorced in 1961.

-After serving in the U.S. Naval Reserve during World War II, Birimisa supported himself with a series of jobs, including factory worker, bartender, disc jockey, health club manager, television network page, prostitute, and Howard Johnson's counterman.
+After serving in the United States Navy Reserve during World War II, Birimisa supported himself with a series of jobs, including factory worker, bartender, disc jockey, health club manager, television network page, prostitute, and Howard Johnson's counterman.
 While working at Howard Johnson's on Sixth Avenue in Greenwich Village, he once refused service to Walter Winchell when Winchell arrived after closing.
 In retaliation, the journalist ran a column calling the restaurant a hangout for "vag-lewd" (slang for homosexual) types.
 This publicity turned that branch of Howard Johnson's into a popular destination for gay men.
 The incident convinced Birimisa, who had begun writing fictional accounts of his life, to start writing honestly about his sexuality.
 He started writing plays at the age 41 while studying acting with Uta Hagen at the Herbert Berghof Studio.